bomonike/bomonike.github.io/software-dev.md

 All this is enabling <strong>AI agents</strong> that automatically perform actions previously manually done with human intelligence.

-On the horizon are <a target="_blank" href="https://wilsonmar.github.io/quantum"/>Quantum</a> computers being designed with a completely different architecture.
+On the horizon are <a target="_blank" href="https://wilsonmar.github.io/quantum/">Quantum</a> computers being designed with a completely different architecture.
-Work is being done to leaverage Python and other tools used today.
+Work is being done to leverage Python and other tools used today.
 But the mechanisms for controlling Quantum computers is very different, with <strong>Parallel Qubits</strong> manipulated by quantum circuits using quantum gates, switches, operators.
 The hope is that Quantum computers can run many times faster than the processors we use today that we have to call today's  processors <strong?>"classical'</strong>, as in classical music.
-Such speed would enable the enormouse calculations needed to solve problems too complex for today's computers.
-But there is also fear that such speed can also be used to crack security keys generated using caluclations that take a lot of time today.
+Such speed would enable the enormous calculations needed to solve problems too complex for today's computers.
+But there is also fear that such speed can also be used to crack security keys generated using calculations that take a lot of time today.